-- British Psychological Society (chartered)
+- Member of British Psychological Society (chartered)

-- Health and Care Professions Council
+- Member of Health and Care Professions Council

-- Faculty of Forensic Clinical Psychology
+- Member of Faculty of Forensic Clinical Psychology

-I have worked in the NHS for more than 20 years as a clinical psychologist, with more than 10 years as a consultant.
-My clinical work has included individual and group assessment and treatment, work with families and supervision of staff.
-I have worked in both inpatient and outpatient settings, including secure and specialist forensic services.
+Dr Maja Turcan has worked in the NHS for more than 20 years as a clinical psychologist, with more than 10 years as a consultant.
+Her clinical work has included individual and group assessment and treatment, work with families and supervision of staff.
+She has worked in both inpatient and outpatient settings, including secure and specialist forensic services.

-I have extensive experience as an expert witness in criminal and family courts.
+She has extensive experience as an expert witness in criminal and family courts.

-She has worked with patients with broad range of difficulties and, as each person’s experience is specific to himself or herself, they each need an individual assessment to develop an understanding of the origin of the presenting difficulties and what is maintaining them.
-I have always practiced this as a collaborative process with the patient in order to develop a plan for a joint therapeutic endeavour.
+She has worked with patients with a broad range of difficulties and, as each person’s experience is specific to himself or herself, they each need an individual assessment to develop an understanding of the origin of the presenting difficulties and what is maintaining them.
+She has always practised this as a collaborative process with the patient in order to develop a plan for a joint therapeutic endeavour.

-I have always worked in a multicultural and multiethnic environment.
+She has always worked in a multicultural and multiethnic environment.

-I undertake voluntary work with NAPAC, a charity which supports adults who were abused in childhood, on the support line and as a member of the Professional Advisory Panel.
+She undertakes voluntary work with NAPAC, a charity which supports adults who were abused in childhood, on the support line and as a member of the Professional Advisory Panel.

-Additional information about my research, publications and interests:
+Additional information about research, publications and interests

 Throughout years of working as a qualified clinician, she has engaged in continuous professional development to maintain and to develop her professional skills.